 The dressing I use is yogurt-based but different from tzatziki sauce.
 You can use tzatziki if you want, or just do a lemon juice/olive oil mix to keep it simple.

 You can add a grain to the bowl if you like (brown rice or quinoa would be yummy), but I kept it low-carb with just the veggies.
 For a paleo version, omit the feta and yogurt-based dressing and use your favorite paleo salad dressing (or oil/vinegar combo) instead.

 Ingredients in Greek Salad Bowls

 The last component of Greek Salad Bowls is the protein.
-Here I went with spiced lamb burgers, which I’ll talk about in a little bit, but grilled chicken would also be wonderful.
+Here I went with spiced lamb burgers, but grilled chicken would also be wonderful.

 How to Make Greek Salad Bowls

 To assemble these salads, I arrange the lettuce and other vegetables in a bowl or on a platter.
 Top with the spiced lamb burgers (or any protein you want), and serve with your dressing of choice.